-When a building is damaged by fire you need to rebuild, but you need to rebuild in order to prevent future fire damage.
 Here are some tips of things to consider for your fire restoration job.
-Fire damage repair is not about building back what you had it should be about building better then what you had so you do not have to worry about fire again.
+Fire damage repair is not about building back what you had.
+Fire damage repair should be about building better then what you had so you do not have to worry about fire again.

 Tips For Fire Damage Restoration

 Fire Damage Repair

 - Identify What Stays and What Goes

 - Fire Stopping